John III Sobieski Memorial (Downtown, Warsaw): Characteristics

 The equestrian statue of John III Sobieski.

+The monument is located in the Royal Baths Park.
+It is placed in the middle of the Sobieski Bridge, a stone crossing over Baths Pond, which is part of Agrykola Street.
+It is located on the axis of the Palace on the Isle.
 The sculpture is made from Szydłowiec sandstone and consists of three parts.
 In the centre is a statue of king John III Sobieski, riding on a horse.
 He is wearing a knight armour and a helmet with plume, and holds a mace in his left hand.
 The horse is standing on its back feet, about to trample two cowering Ottoman soldiers beneath it.
 The statue is around 4 metres tall.
 To its right and left are two shields, placed on piles of Ottoman armour, weaponry, clothes, and equipment.
 They feature inscriptions in Polish on the right and Latin on the left.